Self-schedule or call for more information.

-Lumbar spondylolisthesis is one of several spinal disorders that may become symptomatic at different periods in a patient’s lifetime.
-Norton Leatherman Spine is the only institution in the region that provides spine care to patients of all ages.
+Norton Leatherman Spine is unique in the region in providing spine care to patients of all ages.
 This experience allows us to better implement the full range of nonsurgical and surgical options, with a full understanding of how decisions made today may impact a patient’s function and quality of life in the future.

 In older patients, the need for surgical treatment usually is related to associated spinal stenosis causing leg pain and difficultly walking.
 Recent studies have questioned the extent of surgery necessary to treat this problem effectively.
 Norton Leatherman Spine is one of the leading centers in a nationwide study designed to inform this decision.
-When fusion is necessary, Norton Leatherman Spine surgeons have the most regional experience with innovative minimally invasive techniques, such as MidLIF, that provide high quality outcomes and facilitate more rapid recovery.
+When fusion is necessary, Norton Leatherman Spine surgeons have long experience with innovative, minimally invasive techniques, such as midline lumbar interbody fusion (MidLIF), that provide high quality outcomes and can facilitate more rapid recovery.

 Norton Leatherman Spine is a combined team of orthopedic spine surgeons, neurosurgeons from Norton Neuroscience Institute and pain management specialists who provide care for adults and children from Louisville and Southern Indiana, as well as from across the region, nation and world.

 Select an appointment date and time from available spots listed below.